-To allow access to your applications, or for application components to communicate with each other, Kubernetes provides an abstraction layer to virtual networking.
-Kubernetes nodes are connected to a virtual network, and can provide inbound and outbound connectivity for pods.
+To allow access to your applications or between application components, Kubernetes provides an abstraction layer to virtual networking.
+Kubernetes nodes connect to a virtual network, providing inbound and outbound connectivity for pods.
 The kube-proxy component runs on each node to provide these network features.

-The Azure platform also helps to simplify virtual networking for AKS clusters.
-When you create a Kubernetes load balancer, the underlying Azure load balancer resource is created and configured.
+The Azure platform also simplifies virtual networking for AKS clusters.
+When you create a Kubernetes load balancer, you also create and configure the underlying Azure load balancer resource.
 As you open network ports to pods, the corresponding Azure network security group rules are configured.
 For HTTP application routing, Azure can also configure external DNS as new ingress routes are configured.

 To simplify the network configuration for application workloads, Kubernetes uses Services to logically group a set of pods together and provide network connectivity.
 The following Service types are available:

-For additional control and routing of the inbound traffic, you may instead use an Ingress controller.
+For extra control and routing of the inbound traffic, you may instead use an Ingress controller.

-The IP address for load balancers and services can be dynamically assigned, or you can specify an existing static IP address to use.
-Both internal and external static IP addresses can be assigned.
-This existing static IP address is often tied to a DNS entry.
+Either the load balancers and services IP address can be dynamically assigned, or you can specify an existing static IP address.
+You can assign both internal and external static IP addresses.
+Existing static IP addresses are often tied to a DNS entry.

-Both internal and external load balancers can be created.
+You can create both internal and external load balancers.
 Internal load balancers are only assigned a private IP address, so they can't be accessed from the Internet.